fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

 ### __Implement Application1.java__

-Application1 simulates and maintains two BACnet devices.
+__Application1__ simulates and maintains two BACnet devices.
 Each device has to handle incoming BACnet messages. __Application1__ extends __AbstractApplication__.

+Create a class for Application1 and extend AbstractApplication.

 Make sure to import the following classes.